alephium/www/src/content/blog/2022-12-01_ALEPHIUM-FLUX-Tutorial-Contest-81054caf926/index.md

 description: 'Thanks to Flux, it is easier than ever to run an Alephium full node.
 But it could become even easier.
 All it takes is a little distribution…'
 ---

-Thanks to Flux, it is easier than ever to run an Alephium full node.
-But it could become even easier.
-All it takes is a little distribution…

----

 ### **ALEPHIUM/FLUX Tutorial Contest**

 #### Thanks to <a href="https://runonflux.io/" class="markup--anchor markup--h4-anchor" data-href="https://runonflux.io/" rel="noopener" target="_blank">Flux</a>, it is easier than ever to run an Alephium full node.
 But it could become even easier.
 All it takes is a little distribution of knowledge!